 Also, while AP style is the standard, especially among news outlets, there are other style guides.

 There is no formal training required to be a copy editor, but in general, people with these jobs have a love of language and an incredibly firm grasp of English usage, as well as a love for detail and a sharp eye.
 Just about every copy editing job requires applicants to pass copy editing tests, which entail going over a sample story and correcting mistakes.
 These tests, like writing tests (which many journalists and editors must take), are standard across the industry.
 If you're looking to enter the field without previous copy editing experience, relevant studies -- a copy editing certification, for example -- can help you get your foot in the door.

 Money or Career Ladder: Where Your Interests Lie

 The industry of your focus may depend on whether you are looking for the most employment opportunities or the highest pay.
 The newspaper and publishing industries are naturally where you will find the highest number of copy editors jobs available.
 As of May 2015, the Bureau of Labor Statistics (BLS) lists the broadcasting industry -- radio and television -- among the top three industries where you're likely to find more career choices in this field.

 If you want a copy editing job that pays higher than the average salary, check out the securities industry.
 Copy editors are an essential part of the team that publishes annual reports and financial statements for shareholders, potential investors and government regulatory agencies, such as the U.S. Securities and Exchange Commission.
-A copy editor in the financial industry can earn nearly twice the average salary, which in 2015 was $56,010, according to the BLS.
+A copy editor in the financial industry can earn nearly twice the average salary, which was $56,010 in 2015 according to the BLS.